Urban Male Initiative (UMI)

 This unique program serves all male students of Community College of Denver (CCD) by recognizing the unique challenges they face as an urban male.
 Through UMI, CCD works to develop you as leaders, who are ethically disciplined, morally wise, and intellectually capable.

-Get involved this March with various campus events.
-Click the links below to learn more and sign up.
+Get involved this May with various campus events presented to you by the business program.
+Click the links below to learn more.

 Gain Access to UMI Services